-During the last couple of my Stelco years almost all employees working in IT/System were transferred to the Data Processing/Info Systems Department.
-Hindsight suggests that the rumors - gather and sell/sub-contract were true but did not extend to the demise of Stelco Inc. I was fortunate in being one of the few (6 I believe) to be retained as Stelco employees, perhaps a just reward for working on manufacturing/control systems.
+During the last couple of my Stelco years almost all employees working in IT/Systems were transferred to the Data Processing/Info Systems Department.
+Hindsight suggests that the rumors - "gather and sell/sub-contract" were true, but did not predict the demise of Stelco Inc. I was fortunate in being one of the few (6 I believe) to be retained as Stelco employees, perhaps a just reward for working on manufacturing/control systems.
 Retired in June 2001, quite fortunate to have missed the whirlpool to oblivion that Stelco was caught in.
 I'm sure that many were badly hurt.

-Obvious that as you approached retirement the projects were scarce for those at end of their working life.
+Obvious that as you approach retirement projects were scarce for those at end of their working life.
 Fortunate in the last few years to have done a few real jobs as Stelco had no choice but to use the old guys!

 name to the first line!